scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 authorization   B = 0.50   ->   6.25% survives
 ```

 Nobody was negligent.
 Everybody halved.
-Ninety-four percent of the dysfunction is gone, and the balance sheet, asked where it went, reports nothing -- because attenuation, unlike theft, leaves no residue.
-There is still no drawer.
+Ninety-four percent of the dysfunction is gone, and the balance sheet, asked where it went, reports nothing -- because attenuation, like theft, often  leaves onky latent prints.
+There is still no cash drawer.

 #### The Two Gaps